KavrakiLab/capt/README.md

 ## License

-This work is licensed to you under the Polyform Non-Commercial License.
+This work is licensed to you under the Apache 2.0 license.
 For further details, refer to [LICENSE.md](/LICENSE.md).